 3. Do stuff to help control the fever.
 The two things that seem to help the most are: a) Non-steroidal anti-inflammatory drugs, such as phenylbutazone (“bute”) or flunixin meglumine (most commonly known as Banamine®, even after all these years), and b) a cold bath.
 (We used to think it was important to followed the bath with a thorough scraping to remove the excess water but that’s been shown not to be important.)
 Here’s why: the drugs work to lower fever directly, and the water treatment causes cooling as the water evaporates.

 Fevers usually aren’t a big deal.
 Some people even think of them as our friends (or, your horse’s friend).
 There’s a reason they happen, and they usually aren’t a big deal, either (although they certainly can be).
-Still, you don’t want to ignore them, because they can be a sign of something serious (sometimes).
+Still, you don’t want to ignore fevers, because they can be a sign of something serious (sometimes).

 * A lot of things that I get told don’t really help all that much.
 Like, “Dr. Ramey, my horse is limping.
 I think it’s his left front hock.”
 In this example, I’ve been told something, but it’s probably also not something that the person would also want me to know (e.g., “I don’t really know very much about horses”).
 Also, the information wouldn’t really help much, even if horses did have left front hocks.

 ** If you are feeling particularly geeky, and you want to do the conversion from Fahrenheit to Celsius and back, CLICK HERE, but don’t tell anyone you did it unless they know you really well.